bibhas2/velar/README.md

 # Quick Example

 This is a server that listens on port 9080.
-When a client connects, it simply sends a ``"HELLO VElAR"`` message to the client and disconnects.
+When a client connects, it simply sends a ``"HELLO VELAR"`` message to the client and disconnects.

 ```c++
 #include <velar.h>